-This one-year certificate is intended for students who wish to work in the automotive repair business as certified Toyota (T-Ten) technicians.
+This one-year certificate is intended for students who desire to work in the automotive repair business as certified Toyota (T-TEN) technicians.
 Students will learn how to service and repair automobiles, specifically relating to Toyota and Lexus products.
 Individuals, if they so desire, may continue on for an additional year to obtain a two-year A.A.S. degree as an Automotive Service Specialist.

 This program begins only in the Fall of each year and requires attending courses in the first eight-week summer session.
 All applicants must take the college entrance exams unless approved for a waiver by the Academic Chair for Automotive Technology.
-Students accepted into the program must be full time students and must take courses in the proper sequence.
+Students accepted into the program must be full-time students and must take courses in the proper sequence.

-FALL SEMESTER: 17 credits
+FALL SEMESTER: 17 credits Lec.

-Lec.
 Lab.
 Cr.

-MAT111: Algebra II 4 ◆ AUT105: Specialized 4
+AUT115: Specialized

-Electronics 2 • AUT112: Integrated 2 3
+Electronics 2 2 3

+AUT112: Integrated

-Automotive Systems 2 • AUT114: Starting and 2 3
+Automotive Systems 2 2 3

+AUT114: Starting and

-Charging Systems2 • AUT118: Computer 2 3
+Charging Systems 2 2 3

+AUT118: Computer

-Systems and Fuel Delivery 2 3
+Systems and Fuel

+Delivery 2 2 3

-• AUT120: Practicum I 1
+AUT120: Practicum I 1

+MAT111: Algebra II 4 4

+SPRING SEMESTER: 16 credits

+ENG101: Standard

-SPRING SEMESTER: 16 credits ENG101: Standard Freshman Composition 3 AUT222: Automotive Heating and Air 3
+Freshman Composition 3 3

+AUT222: Automotive

+Heating and Air

-Conditioning 2 3
+Conditioning 2 2 3

+AUT224: Electronic Devices

-and Processors 2 • AUT226: Fuel Injection and Engine Emission 2 3
+and Processors 2 2 3

+AUT226: Fuel Injection and

+Engine Emission

-Systems 2 3
+Systems 2 2 3

+AUT230: Practicum II 1

+AUT238: Body Computers

+and Advanced Systems

 Diagnosis 2 2 3

+=
-SUMMER SESSION: 13 credits Social Science Elective 3 AUT232: Alignment, 3

-Steering and Suspension Systems 2 3

-and Overhaul2 2 3

-• AUT240: Practicum III 1

-• AUT242: Transmission and Drive Systems 2 2 3
+SUMMER SESSION: 13 credits • AUT232: Alignment, Steering and Suspension Systems 2 2 3 • AUT234: Engine Theory and Overhaul 2 2 3 • AUT240: Practicum III - - 1 • AUT242: Transmission and Drive Systems 2 2 3